-1. The student shall obtain assignments from appropriate staff members.
-Assignments shall be obtained in advance if the absence is foreseen.

-2. All classroom work (to include tests) shall be completed as indicated by the individual classroom teacher and/or the building administrator.
+- 1. The student shall obtain assignments from appropriate staff members and check for work on the teachers' Canvas pages.
+Assignments shall be obtained in advance if the absence is foreseen. - 2.
+All classroom work (to include tests) shall be completed as indicated by the individual classroom teacher and/or the building administrator.
 As a general practice, students will be allowed to complete the work in a timeframe equal to the time the student missed school.